HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 3. $a$ and $b$ are complex terms and:
    1. They have the same functors and the same number of arguments
    2. all their corresponding arguments unify
-   3. the variable instatiations are uniform or compatible (you cannot instantiate $x$ to some constant $a$ when unifying a pair and instantiate $x$ to another constant $b$ when unifying another pair of arguments)
+   3. the variable instantiations are uniform or compatible (you cannot instantiate $x$ to some constant $a$ when unifying a pair and instantiate $x$ to another constant $b$ when unifying another pair of arguments)

 You can demonstrate unification in the Prolog terminal using the predicate `=/2` (this means the `=` functor with two arguments).